XRPLF/clio/README.md

 # Temporary build instructions

 ## Prerequisites
-1. Make sure you have conan 1.x installed and active (use brew on mac).
-Conan may have been upgraded to v2 and that may not work.
+1. Make sure you have conan 1.x installed and active.
+Note that Conan may have been upgraded to v2 and that does not work with Clio and rippled atm.
-2. You should already have a Conan profile after building rippled.
-Example:
+2. You should already have a Conan profile after building rippled and may have extra options and flags in there.
+Clio does not require anything but default settings.
+It's best to have no extra flags specified.
+> Mac example:
 ```
 [settings]
 os=Macos